 It is my belief that if we are ever to reach 100% decarbonisation in this century, or net-zero emissions, between 10% and 15% of that will be because of CCS.
 This is technology we cannot afford to ignore.

-How significant is the fact that Shell's Quest project in Alberta, Canada, has captured and stored 1 million tonnes of CO2 emissions from oil sands operations within its first year?
+How significant is the fact that the Shell-operated Quest facility in Alberta, Canada, has captured and stored 1 million tonnes of CO2 emissions from oil sands operations within its first year?

 It's significant and exciting.
 Think of the issues that currently shape our approach to the future of energy.
 The future of renewables is hotly debated at the moment, as is energy efficiency and how we approach nuclear power.
 The electrification of transport and heating are also big issues in how we think of the future of energy.